teambit/docs/docs/guidelines-vue.md

 sidebar_label: Vue
 ---

-> **Vue support is in public beta.**
+> **Vue support is in public beta.** Known issues:
-> Everything should work fine, but please do share any issues and feedback: support@bit.dev
+> Playground does not support specific webpack configuration such as Vuetify.

 Bit is a generic platform that can use any type of Javascript (and its flavors) code that encapsulate specific functionality.
 This section adds vue specific best practices on top of [Bit's general Best Practices](/docs/best-practices.html).